-Greek oregano grows 24 inches (60 centimetres) tall.
-Cultivation requirements: does best in light, rich, well-drained soil; requires full sun and a sheltered location; do not overwater and allow the top 1 inch (2.5 centimetres) of soil to dry-out between waterings; pinch off flowers to keep the plant bushy; do not over fertilise.
-Buy young plants or take cuttings to propagate, as the flavour and aroma of oregano started from seed may be disappointing.
+Greek oregano grows 24 inches (60 centimeters) tall.
+Cultivation requirements: does best in light, rich, well-drained soil; requires full sun and a sheltered location; do not over water and allow the top 1 inch (2.5 centimeters) of soil to dry-out between watering; pinch off flowers to keep the plant bushy; do not over fertilize.
+Buy young plants or take cuttings to propagate, as the flavor and aroma of oregano started from seed may be disappointing.
 Start new oregano plants by layering stems from existing plants.
 Pin down the stem, cover with soil, and keep moist until you see new growth.
 Transplant new plants to pots or their new location.